 For course descriptions of all the undergraduate courses, click here.

-Urban Community and Environment: Major or Minor Area of Concentration
+Urban Studies: Major or Minor Area of Concentration

-The Urban Community and Environment concentration (UCE) at Antioch University Los Angeles prepares our students for careers as courageous and thoughtful practitioners and activists, in the nonprofit, private, and public sectors, in education, and for graduate study in multiple fields.
+The Urban Studies concentration at Antioch University Los Angeles prepares our students for careers as courageous and thoughtful practitioners and activists, in the nonprofit, private, and public sectors, in education, and for graduate study in multiple fields.
 In the program, students explore urban dynamics through a framework of human rights, and a focus on the powers of action, community organizing, place-making and social change.

-The Urban Community and Environment concentration embodies our Antioch University mission to advance justice and to inspire lifelong learning.
+The Urban Studies concentration embodies our Antioch University mission to advance justice and to inspire lifelong learning.

-The UCE concentration core courses fall into the three broad categories listed below, with courses offered in regular rotation.
-UCE students are advised to build these courses into their program of study to establish a strong foundation in history, theory, and methodology to be supplemented by a range of elective courses and workshops.
+The Urban Studies concentration core courses fall into the three broad categories listed below, with courses offered in regular rotation.
+Urban Studies students are advised to build these courses into their program of study to establish a strong foundation in history, theory, and methodology to be supplemented by a range of elective courses and workshops.